SSWConsulting/SSW.Rules.Content/rules/email-send-a-v2/rule.md

 <!--endintro-->

 Having an entire new version of an email is important as it:
-   - Ensures that you understood a feedback and incorporated it immediately
+   - Ensures that you understood feedback and incorporated it immediately
    - Cleans up the email thread history to only have relevant content

 `youtube: https://www.youtube.com/embed/SUo_hOCubeo`